Dealing with a corrupted SD card or pen drive is a tedious task. You spend hours to get back your storage into working conditions but get nothing.

 Note: Please note that the SD card and USB repair methods described above are general ways to fix a device.
 Due to some device-specific issues, there could be cases when these steps might not be useful.

 Do you know any other method to repair corrupted pen drives?
-Let us know in comments below.
+Let us know in the comments below.